GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 13. Click the OK button.

-14. Run > Debug 'My First Debugging Session'
+14. From the Run menu select Debug 'My First Debugging Session' (Run > Debug 'My First Debugging Session')

 15. Select the module in the dialog that pops up.
 You may have to wait a few seconds for this to populate.